 Ask your legislator to do something.
 Members of Congress can cosponsor HR 1522, the Puerto Rico Statehood Admission Bill.
 S 780 is the same bill in the Senate.
 Senators should support that bill as well.

 Here’s an example for inspiration:

 Dear [Rep. or Sen.] [Member Name],

-As a voter and your constituent, I urge you to listen to the will of the U.S. citizens of Puerto Rico who voted for statehood in 2012 and again in 2017.
-In 2018, the Puerto Rico government officially requested statehood sending a shadow delegation to demand that Congress take action.
+As a voter and your constituent, I urge you to listen to the will of the U.S. citizens of Puerto Rico who voted for statehood in 2012, in 2017, and in 2020.
+The Puerto Rico government officially requested statehood, sending a shadow delegation to demand that Congress take action.

 Now H.R.
-4901, the “Puerto Rico Statehood Admission Act of 2019” has been introduced in the House with significant bipartisan support.
-I urge you to become a cosponsor of this legislation, and to support the introduction of a companion bill in the Senate.
+1522, the “Puerto Rico Statehood Admission Act of 2021” has been introduced in the House with significant bipartisan support.
+I urge you to become a cosponsor of this legislation, and to support the companion bill in the Senate, S 780.

 It is unacceptable that nearly 3.2 million U.S. citizens live in Puerto Rico, without a voting representative in Congress and without a vote in presidential elections.
 The United States should not be a colonial power.
 Puerto Rico has been a territory for more than a century, and it’s time for this damaging, unequal treatment of the U.S. citizens living on the island to end.
 We should welcome our fellow Americans to equal rights and equal responsibilities with the 50 states.

 I urge you to support H.R.
-4901, support the introduction of a companion bill in the Senate, and to publicly voice your support for Puerto Rico statehood!
+1522 and S780, and to publicly voice your support for Puerto Rico statehood!
 I look forward to your feedback and response.